nicholaswilde/recipes/docs/ingredients/butter/garlic-parsley-basting-butter.md

 ### Step 1

 Melt unsalted butter in small saucepan over medium heat.
-Add white miso, soy sauce, grated fresh ginger, and pepper and cook, stirring frequently, until mixture is simmering and fragrant, 1 to 2 minutes.
+Add Worcestershire, parsley, minced garlic, and pepper and cook, stirring frequently, until mixture is simmering and fragrant, 1 to 2 minutes.
 Remove from heat.
 Cover to keep warm until ready to use.